yukaitung/lgdxrobot-docs/content/cloud/setup/certificates.md

 * UI certificate (optional)
 * HTTPS certificate (optional)

 The commands below require a `.conf` file for certificate generation, which can be found in the `/docker-compose/certs` folder.
-The certificates are for testing purposes only, so you can adjust the configurations, validity period, and passwords according to your needs.
+The certificates are for testing purposes only, it is possible to adjust the configurations, validity period, and passwords according to the requirements.

 Alternatively, run the `/docker-compose/certs/generate-certs.sh` script to generate the certificates.